How to Install and Use Tmux

 $ zypper install tmux

-If you need the latest version, use the commands below to install from source.
+If you need the latest version, first install dependencies manually:

 git clone https://github.com/tmux/tmux.git